kousuke-nakano/turborvb/README.md

 We recommend you should run `jobcheck_serial.sh` in `test` directory every time you compile `TurboRVB` on your machine.
 If you compile `TurboRVB` with the modern `CMake`, you can do a more comprehensive test with the `ctest` command (See the CMake section).

-# Manuals for users
+# Manual for users

-There is a Read the Docs in the `doc` directory.
-Documented by `Sphinx`.
-The manual is deployed from [GitHub Pages](https://sissaschool.github.io/turborvb/).
+User Manual is provided in another project.
+Visit the [turbotutorials repository](https://github.com/kousuke-nakano/turbotutorials).

 # Tutorials for users

 Tutorials are provided in another project.
-Visit the [turbotutorials repository](https://github.com/kousuke-nakano/turbotutorials) on the GitHub.
+Visit the [turbotutorials repository](https://github.com/kousuke-nakano/turbotutorials).

 # Reference(s)